We all want to live well and enjoy life

-Our desire to do what we have ended up doing in Brisbane originated in England during the “Oil Shocks” of the 1970’s.
+The desire to do what ended up happening in Brisbane in 2003 originated in England during the “Oil Shocks” of the 1970’s.
 For most Australians the British experience of an oil-dependent economy without enough oil is quite literally unthinkable.
 If you are part of the majority of Australians who have no idea about the Arab-Israeli War of October 1973 (aka The October War) and its consequences, check out this link.

-But… World oil production peaked around 2006 – 07, demand for fossil fuels keeps growing and prices are not going anywhere but up.
+World oil production peaked around 2006 – 07, demand for fossil fuels keeps growing and prices are not going anywhere but up.

-Food security, sustainable energy and resource use, affordable housing, pollution control and climate change will not go away.
+Food security, sustainable population, sustainable energy and resource use, affordable housing, pollution control and global warming will not go away.
 Australia will become a conserver society soon enough.
-How will we make the change – in an ordered way by choice or chaotically when there is no choice left?
+How will we make the change?
+In an ordered way by choice, or chaotically when there is no choice left?

-‘Bellis’ has been adapted to reduce our impact on the natural world: saving domestic water use, reducing sewage and stormwater pollution, reducing peak demand for energy and reducing greenhouse gas production.
+‘Bellis’ has been adapted to reduce a household’s impact on the natural world: saving domestic water use, reducing sewage and stormwater pollution, reducing peak demand for energy and reducing greenhouse gas production.

-We aimed to spend about the same as a new family 4 wheel drive car on the sustainability items.
-The only subsidy has been one rebate from the federal government for installing solar panels.
+In 2003, the retrofit aimed to spend less than a new family four wheel drive car on the sustainability items.
+The only subsidy has been a rebate from the federal government for installing solar panels.

 Rain Water Harvesting

-We installed a 21,000 litre, in-ground concrete rainwater tank.
-When full, this provides a four week supply of water for house and garden.
+A 21,000 litre, in-ground concrete rainwater tank was installed.
+When full, this theoretically provides a three month supply of water for the house, not the garden.
 Excavating the tank pit generated 37 cubic metres of soil.
-Aware of the problems of rapidly filling landfill sites we conditioned it for cultivation on site.
+Aware of the problems of rapidly filling landfill sites this was spread and conditioned on site.

 Leaf and mosquito excluding rain heads have been fitted, one atop each downpipe to prevent any leaf litter entering the tank.
 Each downpipe is fitted with a first flush device.
 The rainwater tank is gravity filled.

 The tank is connected to mains water.
-A float valve prevents the water level falling below our output pipe.
-Our capacity to collect rainwater is hardly affected but we need not worry about running out of water.
+A float valve prevents the water level falling below the output pipe.
+The capacity to collect rainwater is hardly affected but there is no need to worry about running out of water.
 A network of soakaway trenches around the property capture any rainwater tank overflow during very wet weather and any surplus is discharged into the stormwater infiltration well in the front garden.

-A sediment and activated carbon filter on the mains supply to the tank remove chemical (chlorine) and biological pollutants.
-A ceramic and carbon filter are fitted to the drinking water fountain.
+A sediment and activated carbon filter on the mains supply to the tank remove chemical (chlorine, but not fluorine) and biological pollutants.
+A ceramic and carbon filter are fitted to the drinking water fountain in the kitchen.

 All waste water feeds this system which digests solid waste.
 Water passes through a sand and gravel filter, enters a holding tank and then passes through an ultraviolet filter for chemical free disinfection and is ready to flush the toilet and water the garden.

-Once the garden layout is complete, excess water will be recycled via trickle irrigation to water the fruit trees and hedge.
-Independent water quality testing will, hopefully, document that no contaminants, including chloramines, remain in the recycled water.
+Once the garden layout is complete, excess water will be used to hand water the food garden.
+Independent wastewater quality testing documented that no contaminants, including chloramines, remain in the wastewater.

-The photovoltaic system comprises six solar panels which supplies 220 to 240 volt, 50 Hertz power, the Australian Standard, and plugs into the power grid.
-During the day power is directed into the grid, power is drawn from the grid when needed, effectively using the grid as a battery, drawing back some of the surplus power generated during daylight.
+Solar systems supply 220 to 240 volt, 50 Hertz power, the Australian Standard, and plug into the power grid.
+During the day surplus power is directed into the grid, power is drawn from the grid as needed.
+At night the house effectively uses the grid as a battery, drawing back some of the surplus power generated during daylight.
 The new system produces three times as much energy as the house needs.
 Even on a cloudy winter day the house is more than self-sufficient in electricity.

 The retrofitting budget included buying equipment.
 The old electric cooker was replaced with gas.
-The old electric water heater with an efficient instantaneous gas water heater since there wasn’t enough room on our roof for a solar hot water system and photovoltaic panels.
+The old electric water heater was replaced with an efficient instantaneous gas water heater – there wasn’t enough room on the roof for a solar hot water system plus photovoltaic panels.

-The old washing machine died a week after moving here and had to be replaced with a water and energy efficient.
+The old washing machine died a week after moving here and had to be replaced with a water and energy efficient front loader.
 The ‘energy star’ and water efficiency ‘A’ ratings are helpful in making the most approriate choice, but the water ratings are not absolute.
 They compare like with like.
 For example a four ‘A’ top loader is not nearly as good a water saver as a four ‘A’ front-loader.

-Originally we wanted the rainwater tank under or alongside the house, Brisbane City Council would not permit it within ten metres of the sewage system – a hang over from the bad old days of leaky septics.
+Originally the plan was to have the rainwater tank under or alongside the house, but Brisbane City Council would not permit installation within ten metres of the sewage system – a hang over from the bad old days of leaky septics.
 So the tank is at the top of the garden.
 The resultant plumbing work cost twice as much as the cost of the tank, and more electricity is used for a pump to draw water to the house.

-Energex took three months to connect the solar panels to the grid (back in 2003 solar households were a novelty) so Bellis was unable to generate electricity during summer.
+The energy supplier took three months to connect the solar panels to the grid (back in 2003 solar households were a novelty) so Bellis was unable to generate electricity during the first summer after installation.

-Green Survival, Brisbane-based landscape contractors, installed the land drainage from the tank around the property, the stormwater infiltration well and the gravel-lined front garden path.
+Green Survival, Brisbane-based landscape contractors, installed the land drainage from the tank around the property, the stormwater infiltration well and the gravel-lined front garden path and driveway.

 Find out more about the changes faced by Brisbane gardeners in Sister Cities